smileinnovation/burger-salad-snips-skill/doc/SAM.md

 # SAM
 From now on the following steps are to be performed **IN YOUR COMPUTER** not in the Raspberry.
-Follow [these steps](https://snips.gitbook.io/getting-started/installation "Installing sam") to install sam on your omputer and connect it to the Pi.
+Follow [these steps](https://snips.gitbook.io/getting-started/installation "Installing sam") to install sam on your computer and connect it to the Pi.
 Once connected we will install snips to the Pi:
 ```
 $> sam init